 usually exhibit shortness of breath

-coughing excessive phlegm prolonged exhaling increased partial pressure of carbon dioxide decreased partial pressure of carbon dioxide cyanosis and Barrow chest due to lung hyperinflation
+coughing excessive phlegm prolonged exhaling increased partial pressure of carbon dioxide decreased partial pressure of carbon dioxide cyanosis and Barrow chest due to lung hyperinflation treatment of COPD begins with smoking

 cessation and due to carbon dioxide